garylirocks/quickrefs/azure-networking.markdown

 1. If a request is valid and not blocked by WAF, the rule associated with the listener is evaluated, determining which backend pool to route the request to.
 1. Use round-robin algorithm to select one healthy server from the backend pool.
 1. Opens a new TCP session to the server based on HTTP settings.
+(If you want end-to-end TLS encryption, the traffic is **re-encrypted** when it travels from AGW to the back end)

 If the target server is:
   - A private endpoint: AGW connects to it using its **instance private IP addresses**